Post install and upgrade routines

 Configure site identity and publishing behaviour

-Your next stop after languages is Preferences administration panel to verify site identity values and file paths, choose time zones and date formats, establish desired publishing behaviour, and so forth.
+Your next stop after languages is Preferences panel to verify site identity values and file paths, choose time zones and date formats, establish desired publishing behaviour, and so forth.
 Don’t worry about addressing every single preference the fist pass.
 Some things won’t be applicable at first anyway until you’ve planned your website architecture more.
 Initially focus on what you know can be set, and save all changes.

-Your next stop is the Diagnostics administration panel to troubleshoot any warning or error messages that may be showing under Pre-flight checks.
+Your next stop is the Diagnostics panel to troubleshoot any warning or error messages that may be showing under Pre-flight checks.
 A reading of “All checks pass!” is the usual desired result.
 See noted exceptions in the Diagnostics documentation.

 Build your architecture